-- Click on the lower dropdown (currently showing 100307.L.midthickness.32k\fs\LR.surf.gii). - The different left surface configurations available for subject 100307 are shown (flat, inflated, midthickness, pial, sphere, very inflated, white) along with the group average surfaces available for the HCP Q1-Q6 Related 440 (R440) subjects (more on the R440 data in Scene 2: Individual vs. Group Avg surfaces). - Now, right click on the same lower dropdown and press your up and down arrow keys to browse through all the selections from both the individual and group surfaces.
+- Click on the lower dropdown (currently showing 100307.L.midthickness.32k_fs_LR.surf.gii). - The different left surface configurations available for subject 100307 are shown (flat, inflated, midthickness, pial, sphere, very inflated, white) along with the group average surfaces available for the HCP Q1-Q6 Related 440 (R440) subjects (more on the R440 data in Scene 2: Individual vs. Group Avg surfaces). - Now, click on the same lower dropdown and press your up and down arrow keys to highlight an available individual or group surface.
+Press the Return key to select that surface.

-Whenever you encounter any dropdown menu in Workbench, you can right click the menu and quickly browse through selections using your up and down arrow keys, or search through selections by name by typing the first letter of what you are looking for.
+Whenever you encounter any dropdown menu in Workbench, you can click the menu and quickly browse through selections using your up and down arrow keys, or search through selections by name by typing the first letter of what you are looking for.
+Press the Return key to select the highlighted item name.